 A Midland Michigan man hydroplaned on a defective Michigan highway, crossed the center line and collided head-on with an RV going the opposite direction.
 The man's wife and infant baby were in the car with him and were killed.
 The driver and passengers in the RV were injured, but nothing serious.

 The man was uninsured and the driver and passengers of the RV were suing him for damages.
 He retained a very prominent Michigan attorney and together they sued the local county road commission seeking seven figure damages.

 The attorney wanted the "RV litigation" to disappear so he contacted a litigation funding company and wanted them to fund a settlement in the RV lawsuit, if he could negotiate a reasonable resolution.
 After evaluating the road commission lawsuit and determining it was viable, the litigation funding company agreed to provide lawsuit financing in whatever reasonable amount would settle the RV lawsuit.

 After some negotiation, a $20,000 settlement was reached between the RV plaintiffs and the man's attorney.
 The litigation company provided a cash advance for the $20,000; releases were signed, and the case was, quietly, settled.
 With that lawsuit gone and the possibility that his efforts would benefit the RV plaintiffs rather than his client eliminated, the attorney proceeded to aggressively pursue the road commission.

 Three months later, he negotiated a $1.4 million settlement.
 The attorney received about $450,000, and the client, whose proceeds would have gone to pay the RV plaintiffs had the attorney not settled their case earlier, received close to $1 million.

 Mark Bello is the owner and founder of Lawsuit Financial Corporation.
-Mr. Bello has thirty years experience as a trial lawyer and nine years as an underwriter and situational analyst in the litigation funding industry.
+Mr. Bello has decades of experience as a trial lawyer and numerous years as an underwriter and situational analyst in the litigation funding industry.